COWANBAS/My_Min_Settings/README.md

-# My_Settings
+# My Settings
-My min browser settings and UserScripts.
+Only my min browser settings and UserScripts.